JulianRodd/ASR-2024-anonymization-module-learning/README.md

-# Anonymization Pipeline Using Optuna and Pedalboard
+## Optimizing Privacy in Speech Data: A Lightweight Data-Driven Pseudonymization Pipeline using Pedalboard and Optuna
 To install all required packages, run:
 ```
 pip install -r requirements.txt